SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ---

-### 2.2.
-Diagram
-This folder contains components for Georeferencing documents on diagram:

-### Diagram
-**File**: `modules/GeneralPagaes/Diagram/Diagram.tsx`
-The component displays a graphical representation of documents and their connections as nodes and edges, respectively.
-The component also provides various interactive features and contextual tools to enhance the user experience

----

-### Diagram Wrapper
-**File**: `modules/GeneralPagaes/Diagram/DiagramWrapper.tsx`
-The component handles the data fetching, processing, and initialization logic for a diagramming interface.

----

 ### Document Details
 **File**: `modules/GeneralPagaes/DocumentDetails.tsx`
 The component displays detailed information about a specific document that is chosen on the diagram.
----

-### Home
-**File**: `modules/GeneralPagaes/Homepage.tsx`
-This component renders the homepage of the application.
-It also provides navigation buttons to different sections of the app: a map exploration and a diagram view.

 ---